RangerMauve/datmobile/README.md

 			- [x] pass list of protocols to native props
 			- [x] add an event listener for intercepted requests to use the protocol handlers
 		- [x] Test it out with a dummy protocol
-	- [ ] Create custom native WebView component which adds support for this functionality
+	- [x] Update fork of react-native-webview that supports intercepting URLs
 	- [x] Create DatWebview which adds support for `dat://` protocol
-	- [ ] Make browser UI with the new webview, replacing the viewer functionality
+	- [x] Make browser UI with the new webview, replacing the viewer functionality
 	- [ ] Support version portion of `dat://` URL
 - [ ] Keep track of history and view / clear it
 - [ ] DatArchive API